zng-ui/zng/TODO/_current.md

 * Review ugly layout API.
     - Stuff like `LAYOUT.with_inline_measure(|| multiple nested LAYOUT methods)`.

-* Review `LocalContext` in disconnected parallel tasks like `task::spawn`.
-    - Need to capture the app only?
-    - It causes the values to stay shared when going out-of-context in the widget that spawned.
-    - Not a problem exactly.

 * Implement tracing parent propagation in `LocalContext`?
     - https://github.com/wagnerf42/diam/blob/main/src/adaptors/log.rs